Mercedes firefighters rescue puppy trapped in underground pipe - NewsBreak

 Mercedes firefighters rescue puppy trapped in underground pipe

-MERCEDES, Texas ( ValleyCentral ) — A puppy trapped in an underground pipe was recently rescued with the help of several city departments in Mercedes.90 days: RGV Humane Society on the clock to turn Mission shelter into no-kill
+MERCEDES, Texas (ValleyCentral) — A puppy trapped in an underground pipe was recently rescued with the help of several city departments in Mercedes.

 On Jan.
 4, the Mercedes Fire Department was asked to assist in the rescue of a newborn puppy that had been trapped in a drainage pipe.